oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `time_of_next_refresh` - The date and time of next refresh.
 * `time_reclamation_of_free_autonomous_database` - The date and time the Always Free database will be stopped because of inactivity.
 If this time is reached without any database activity, the database will automatically be put into the STOPPED state.
 * `used_data_storage_size_in_tbs` - The amount of storage that has been used, in terabytes.
 * `whitelisted_ips` - The client IP access control list (ACL).
-This feature is available for databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
+This feature is available for autonomous databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) and on Exadata Cloud@Customer.
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
-This is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.

-	To add the whitelist VCN specific subnet or IP, use a semicoln ';' as a deliminator to add the VCN specific subnets or IPs.
+	For shared Exadata infrastructure, this is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.
+Use a semicolon (;) as a deliminator between the VCN-specific subnets or IPs.
+Example: `["1.1.1.1","1.1.1.0/24","ocid1.vcn.oc1.sea.<unique_id>","ocid1.vcn.oc1.sea.<unique_id1>;1.1.1.1","ocid1.vcn.oc1.sea.<unique_id2>;1.1.0.0/16"]` For Exadata Cloud@Customer, this is an array of IP addresses or CIDR (Classless Inter-Domain Routing) notations.
+Example: `["1.1.1.1","1.1.1.0/24","1.1.2.25"]`

 	For an update operation, if you want to delete all the IPs in the ACL, use an array with a single empty string entry.
-Example: `["1.1.1.1","1.1.1.0/24","ocid1.vcn.oc1.sea.<unique_id>","ocid1.vcn.oc1.sea.<unique_id1>;1.1.1.1","ocid1.vcn.oc1.sea.<unique_id2>;1.1.0.0/16"]`